Migrating Virtual Machines to Akamai Cloud With Packer

 }

-sudo LINODE_TOKEN="your_api_token_here" \
+sudo AKAMAI_CLOUD_TOKEN="AKAMAI_CLOUD_API_TOKEN" \

-packer validate migrate-to-linode.pkr.hcl
+packer validate migrate-to-akamai-cloud.pkr.hcl

 The configuration is valid.

-Advanced techniques
+Advanced

 While the starter template covers most migration scenarios, Packer supports advanced techniques for complex configurations:

-• Ansible provisioner: For complex configuration management and orchestration
+• Ansible provisioner: For complex configuration management and orchestration.

-• Multiple builders: To create images for multiple cloud providers simultaneously
+• Multiple builders: To create images for multiple cloud providers simultaneously.

-• Post-processors: For image compression, upload to registries, or integration with other tools
+• Post-processors: For image compression, upload to registries, or integration with other tools.

-• Variable files: For environment-specific configurations and secrets management
+• Variable files: For environment-specific configurations and secrets management.

-Executing the Migration Build
+Run the Migration Build

 sudo PACKER_LOG=1 \